Azure-Samples/js-e2e-browser-file-upload-storage-blob/README.md

+---
+date: 12/17/2020
+owner: diberry
+statusNotificationTargets: diberry
+name: React client with file upload to Azure Storage Blobs
+urlFragment: js-e2e-react-upload-to-storage-blob
+page_type: sample
+languages:
+- javascript
+- typescript
+- nodejs
+products:
+- azure-archive-storage
+description: In this tutorial, locally build and deploy a React/TypeScript client application to an Azure Static Web App with a GitHub action.
+Allows you to analyze an image with Cognitive Services Computer Vision.
+---

 # JavaScript end-to-end client file upload to Azure Storage Blobs

-For a complete tutorial, please use the [Microsoft Documentation tutorial found here](https://docs.microsoft.com/azure/developer/javascript/tutorial/browser-file-upload).

-The sample code is a TypeScript React (create-react-app) framework client with an HTML form for file upload to Azure Storage Blobs.
-The user selects an image from the file system, then uploads the image to Storage Blobs.
+This sample project is a TypeScript React (create-react-app) framework client app with an HTML form to select a file for upload to Azure Storage Blobs.

-The programming work is done for you, this tutorial focuses on using the local and remote Azure environments successfully.
+The user:
+* selects an image from the file system
+* uploads the image to Storage Blobs

-The tutorial demonstrates how to load and run the project locally with VSCode.
+* [Read Tutorial](https://docs.microsoft.com/azure/developer/javascript/tutorial/browser-file-upload-azure-storage-blob) - The tutorial demonstrates how to load and run the project locally with VSCode.
 The tutorial includes creating a Storage resource, SAS token and CORS configuration.

 ## Sample application